zenml-io/zenml/docs/book/mlops-stacks/model-deployers/kserve.md

 ) -> dict:
     """Custom Prediction function.

-    The custom predict function is the core of the custom deployment, the function is called by the custom deployment class defined for the serving tool.
+    The custom predict function is the core of the custom deployment.
+The function is called by the custom deployment class defined for the serving tool.
     The current implementation requires the function to get the model loaded in the memory and a request with the data to predict.

     Args:
         model (Any): The model to use for prediction.
-        request: The prediction response of the model is an Array_Like object.
+        request: The prediction response of the model is an array-like object.
     Returns:
-        The prediction in an Array_Like. (e.g: np.ndarray, List[Any], str, bytes, Dict[str, Any])
+        The prediction in an array-like format (e.g. np.ndarray, List[Any], str, bytes, Dict[str, Any])
     """
     pass
 ```